Unleash/unleash/website/docs/feature-flag-tutorials/ruby/implementing-feature-flags-ruby.md

 You should see `Hello GraphQL`, followed by `There are 60 planets` in your terminal.

-Yes, there are more planets with the GraphQL API.
-I’m not sure why but this a real-world scenario, with everything that comes with it.
+Yes, there are more planets with the GraphQL API, this is because the REST API is paginated.

 ## 5. Add Unleash to your Ruby app

-Now, let’s connect our project to Unleash so that you can toggle that feature flag at runtime, with all the benefits that come with that.
+Now, let’s connect our project to Unleash so that you can toggle that feature flag at runtime.
+If you wanted to, you could also do a gradual rollout, use it for a/b testing, etc.

 You’ll need 2 things: